Aircloak/TrainingMaterial/slides-server/content/analyst.md

 - Internal handbook with learnings

+> K:\Business Intelligence Center\02_DATAWAREHOUSING_Team\40 Projects\Anonymisierung\05_Aircloak\13_Handbook

 ---

 ## Getting help

 - Telefonica offers 1st level support (Jira)
+  - DWHI, add component "aircloak"
 - Problems can be escalated to Aircloak (Jira)
+  - please refer to your 1st level support ~(Jira)~ imho Aircloak's JIRA should only be operated by our 1st level support when you have problems, you can potentially provide a debug report to you DWH SEs(see next slide)

 --